Collaborative Women's Care

 Hormones are chemicals that direct the function of many bodily systems.
 Any slight change in hormone production affects these systems and your physical and emotional well-being.
 Hormonal changes are especially difficult for women during menopause.
-At Collaborative Women’s Care in Miami, Florida, Eduardo Valdes, MD, and Brittany Berre, NP, offer hormone therapy to ease menopause symptoms and improve your health and quality of life.
+At Collaborative Women’s Care in Miami, Florida, Eduardo Valdes, MD, offer hormone therapy to ease menopause symptoms and improve your health and quality of life.
 Call the office today or schedule your hormone therapy consultation online.

 Hormones are chemical messengers made by your endocrine system.
 They travel in your blood, telling your tissues, organs, and body systems what to do.

 Your hormones control your metabolism, mood, heart rate, digestion, and reproductive system.